ThePettsoN/GroupFinderImprovements/README.md

 ## GroupFinderImprovements

 ### Overview
-GroupFinderImprovements is an addon to help you improve Blizzards built in Group Finder tool.
-It allows you to, for instance, filter by group composition, automatically refresh the results, and blacklist players.
+GroupFinderImprovements is a addon to help you improve Blizzards built in Group Finder tool.
+It allows you for instance to filter by group composition, automatically refresh the results, or blacklist specific players.

 ### Features
 - Auto-refresh the search results